-- D3.
-Terms for which transfers may enroll: Fall Spring Summer - D4.
-Must transfer applicants have a minimum number of credits completed or else apply as an entering freshman?
-Yes
+D3.
+Terms for which transfers may enroll: Fall Spring Summer

 If yes, what is the minimum number of credits and the unit of measure?
-30 transferrable credit hours
+30 Semester or 45 Quarter Credit Hours

 D5.
 Indicate all items required of transfer students to apply for admission: